grungezz/news_flow_hub/README.md

 # News Flow Hub Django App

-Welcome to News Flow Hub(https://news-flow-hub.onrender.com/), a Django application that empowers users to explore a curated selection of news articles across various topics.
+Welcome to News Flow Hub (https://news-flow-hub.onrender.com/), a Django application that empowers users to explore a curated selection of news articles across various topics.
 The project incorporates three main models: Topic, Redactor, and Newspaper.

 ## Features:
-Topic Model: Represents diverse news categories, providing a broad spectrum of subjects for readers.
+🔹 Topic Model: Represents diverse news categories, providing a broad spectrum of subjects for readers.

-Redactor Model (Customized User Model): Extends the default user model to include specific information about redactors, empowering them to contribute articles with details such as years of experience.
+🔹 Redactor Model (Customized User Model): Extends the default user model to include specific information about redactors, empowering them to contribute articles with details such as years of experience.

-Newspaper Model: Forms the core content structure, including title, article content, publication date, associated topic, and contributing redactors.
+🔹 Newspaper Model: Forms the core content structure, including title, article content, publication date, associated topic, and contributing redactors.
 This model serves as the foundation for news articles available on the platform.

 ## Requirements:
 Ensure you have the following dependencies installed: